-In summary, some actors (mainly business) contributed principally operand resources in the form of financial and physical resources but also access to facilities.
-The community actors and rail operator become in themselves the operant resources that integrate contributions through their drive and passion to make the adopt project a success, these actors also promote the service-system and build relationships with other actors.
-The value created in the scheme is generated jointly through the relationship and activities of both the firm and the adopters but each group perceives the value phenomenologically according to their own needs and motivations.
+In summary, some actors (mainly business) contributed principally operand resources to the network in the form of financial and physical resources but also access to the network.
+The community actors and rail operator become operant resources that integrate network resources to ensure success of each project, whilst promoting the network and build relationships with other actors.
 A summary of actors and their contributions is presented in Table 2.